moffin-tech/api-examples/request-comply-advantage/README.md

 })
 ```

-You can find more information of which information you can send to the API in our [docs](https://moffin.mx/docs).
+You can find more information of what information you can send to the API in our [docs](https://moffin.mx/docs).

 ### Comply Advantage Globals

-You can configure the level of matching a profile _Fuzziness_ the accepted value can be 0 to 1.0 it could be until 2 decimals.
+You can configure the level of matching a profile _Fuzziness_.
+The accepted value can be 0 to 1.0, up to 2 decimals.
-A value with 0 would be an exact match, and 1 enables a wide range of variations between search terms and terms in the Comply Advantage database.
+A value of 0 would be an exact match, and 1 enables a wide range of variations between search terms and terms in the Comply Advantage database.
 By default, it is set as 1.

-If you already have a configured profile on Comply Advantage, you can added to your consults.
+If you already have a configured profile on Comply Advantage, you can added it to your queries.
 This value is optional and is not set by default.

 You can add your token created in your account of Comply Advantage, and easily added it in the settings page.
 But if you don't have a Comply Advantage account, don't worry.
 You can still use our account.

-To configure this values you can go to "Configuración" > "Integraciones" > "Comply Advantage":
+To configure these values you can go to "Configuración" > "Integraciones" > "Comply Advantage":
 * [Configure globals in sandbox](https://sandbox.moffin.mx/configuracion)
 * [Configure globals in production](https://app.moffin.mx/configuracion)

 ### Create a new Comply Advantage Blacklist report

-We can create a new consult to Comply Advantage uses a POST request to `query/ca-blacklist`, we allow two account types, `PF`(*Persona fisica*) or `PM`(*Persona moral*).
+We can create a new search to Comply Advantage uses a POST request to `query/ca-blacklist`, we allow two account types, `PF`(*Persona fisica*) or `PM`(*Persona moral*).

 Request example to PF request